-For that reason, I chose sourdough vegan ciabatta buns from my favorite local vegan baker.
+Therefore, I chose sourdough vegan ciabatta buns from my favorite local vegan baker.
 Because the oil-free ciabatta buns are made fresh daily, I have to slice and toast them.

 Then, I smear the vegan mayo on the top bun.
 Next, I build from the bottom up:

 - Tempeh bacon: Tempeh bacon has a salty, smokey, umami flavor that will remind you of real bacon.
 Making tempeh bacon is easy.

 - Red onion (optional): I love the sweetness of red onion on this sandwich.
 Although it isn't a typical ingredient on a BLT sandwich, it is optional but highly recommended.

 - Slices of tomato: I like large hot house tomatoes or ones directly from my garden.

 - Romaine lettuce: The crispy Romaine lettuce is my favorite choice for this sandwich.